rgilks/planeo/docs/ai-agents.md

 ### Chat Message Generation

-When an AI agent generates a chat message (via `generateAiChatMessage` in `src/app/actions/generateMessage.ts`), the prompt history provided to the underlying language model correctly identifies messages from _any_ AI agent as originating from "AI".
-This ensures that the context for the responding AI is accurate, regardless of which AI agent spoke previously or how many agents are active.
+When an AI agent generates a chat message (via `generateAiChatMessage` in `src/app/actions/generateMessage.ts`), the prompt history provided to the underlying language model correctly identifies messages from other AI agents by their `displayName` (e.g., "AI-1", "AI-2", or a custom name).
+Messages from the AI agent that is currently generating the response are labeled as "You (AI)" in the prompt.
+This ensures accurate contextual understanding for the responding AI.

 ### Vision Response Generation

-For vision-based responses (via `generateAiVisionResponse`), the AI agent adopts a specific persona: an AI that has just awoken in a strange environment with no memories.
+For vision-based responses (via `generateAiVisionResponse` in `src/app/actions/generateMessage.ts`), the first configured AI agent (either from `AI_AGENTS_CONFIG` or the default "AI-1") adopts a specific persona: an AI that has just awoken in a strange environment with no memories.
 The prompt system for this function is designed to reinforce this persona.
-Messages from other AI agents are treated as external user input from this persona's perspective.
+Messages from other AI agents in the chat history are labeled with their `displayName`, or as "You (AI)" if the message is from the responding agent itself.

 ## Event Broadcasting